hyperledger-labs/splice/cluster/README.md

        (ports that the applications actually use)
 1. If you touched any of the Helm charts or Pulumi stacks, you will need to update the characterization tests for our deployment with `make cluster/pulumi/update-expected`

+### Modifying a Deployed Cluster

+For certain cases, local modifications may be applied to a cluster by simply rerunning `cncluster apply`.
+An extreme option if that does not work is simply `cncluster pdown && cncluster apply`, however that takes several minutes and is hard to iterate with.

+It is often much more convenient to experiment with modifications directly on the deployed resources, via `kubectl edit`, or `e` in `k9s`.

+Alternatively, for changes in a Helm chart, or in the values with which it is deployed, also consider one of the following options:

+To uninstall a single Helm chart, and have Pulumi reinstall it with whatever modifications you made locally:
+1. Run `helm list -A` to see a list of all deployed Helm chart in all namespaces, and find the one of interest
+1. Uninstall the current Helm chart using `helm uninstall -n <namespace> <name>`, for example `helm uninstall -n sv-1 sv-1-sv-app
+1. Run `cncluster prefresh` to get Pulumi to refresh its state against that of the cluster
+1. Run `cncluster apply` to get Pulumi to reinstall the uninstalled chart.

+Alternatively, you can also modify an installed chart, e.g. to change the values with which it is installed, or simply to reinstall it to apply local changes to the chart:
+1. Run `helm list -A` to see a list of all deployed Helm chart in all namespaces, and find the one of interest
+1. Run `helm get values -n <namespace> <name> > vals.yaml` to get the values with which the chart is currently installed
+1. Edit `vals.yaml`: delete the first line ("USER-SUPPLIED VALUES:"), and modify whatever values you with to change
+1. Run `helm upgrade -n <namespace> <name> $REPO_ROOT/cluster/helm/target/<your-helm-chart>.tgz -f vals.yaml

 ### Memory Settings